BLT Topical Anesthetic Ointment

-BLT numbing cream is a topical anesthetic commonly used during minor cosmetic procedures, laser therapies, as a pre-injection topical, and a wide variety of other applications.
+BLT anesthetic ointment is a topical anesthetic commonly used during minor cosmetic procedures, laser therapies, as a pre-injection topical, and a wide variety of other applications.
 As an FDA-registered 503B Outsourcing Facility, Edge Pharma is able to offer this product to dermatologists and other qualified practitioners without patient names.

 Storage: room temperature, 60 gram per jar.